-Why Landlords Should Consider Tenants That Claim Benefits
+Why Landlords Should Take Tenants on Benefits

 How many times have you seen an advert for an apartment or house rental that states: “No DSS”?
 It feels pretty exclusive and, actually, it’s not really fair.
 The latter is a good point because the more it goes on, the more likely landlords are to get sued in today’s ‘inclusive’ UK society.